cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ## OpenCV tools

-This tools based on Open CV, it is used to create polygons.
-To work with tool, you need to download it.
+The tool based on [Open CV](https://opencv.org/) Computer Vision library which is an open-source product that includes many CV algorithms.
+Some of these algorithms can be used to simplify the annotation process.

-To load OpenCV, click on the toolbar icon, then click `Load OpenCV`.
+First step to work with OpenCV is to load it into CVAT.
+Click on the toolbar icon, then click `Load OpenCV`.

   ![](static/documentation/images/image198.jpg)

 Once it is loaded, the tool's functionality will be available.

-### Drawing
+### intelligent scissors

-Drawing is an AI method of creating a polygon by placing points with automatic drawing of a line between them.
+Intelligent scissors is an CV method of creating a polygon by placing points with automatic drawing of a line between them.
 The distance between the adjacent points is limited by the threshold of action, displayed as a red square which is tied to the cursor.